complete-ts/complete/packages/complete-lint/website-root.md

   },
 ```

 That allows you to type `npm run lint` in order to more easily run the script.
-(Note that this setup requires that you install `tsx` and `complete-node` as development dependencies.)
+(Note that this setup requires that you install `complete-node` as a development dependency.)

 ### Step 6 - Lint in CI